jlozadad/ansible-role-postgresql-replication/README.md

     - samdoran.postgresql-replication
 ```

 This playbook can be run multiple times.
-Each time, it erases all the data on the slave node and creates a fresh copy of the database from the master.
+Each time, it erases all the data on the client node and creates a fresh copy of the database from the master.

 If the primary database node goes now, here is a playbook that can be used to fail over to the secondary node.